Key scientist quits Sage after admitting ‘error of judgment’ on distancing

 Professor Neil Ferguson said on Tuesday that he regretted “undermining” the continued need for social distancing to tackle coronavirus after it was claimed he broke the rules.

-The Telegraph reported that he allowed a woman to visit him at home in London on at least two occasions during the lockdown.
+The Telegraph reported that he allowed a woman, said to be his “lover”, to visit him at home in London on at least two occasions during the lockdown, on March 30 and April 8.

 Prof Ferguson’s research with Imperial College London colleagues warned that 250,000 people could die in the UK without drastic action before the Prime Minister imposed the restrictions.

-“I accept I made an error of judgment and took the wrong course of action.
-I have therefore stepped back from my involvement in Sage,” Prof Ferguson told the Telegraph.
+“I accept I made an error of judgement and took the wrong course of action.
+I have therefore stepped back from my involvement in Sage,” Prof Ferguson said.

 “I acted in the belief that I was immune, having tested positive for coronavirus, and completely isolated myself for almost two weeks after developing symptoms.